FUNDAMENTALS OF SCREENWRITING MASTERCLASS - London - Fall 2019

 Discuss the effects of good SCREENWRITING RHYTHM and how to harness it in your writing.

-Discuss numerous screenwriting techniques such as “COMPRESSED IMAGERY”, “LESS IS MORE”, THE PARAPROSDOKIAN and a “LIST OF BAD WORDS” to avoid.
+Discuss numerous screenwriting techniques such as “COMPRESSED IMAGERY”, “LESS IS MORE”, THE PARAPROSDOKIAN and why they’ll help your work stand out.

-Study how “SHOW, DON’T TELL” is the cornerstone of successful screenwriting.
+Study why “SHOW, DON’T TELL” is the cornerstone of successful screenwriting.

 Learn how an uneven TONE can destroy a screenplay.